Hereditarily indecomposable continua as generic mathematical structures: Fraïssé theory

 \subsection{Applications}

-Let us demonstrate the theory built so far on several examples.
+Let us demonstrate the theory built so far on several examples, and let us clearly summarize how the classical Fraïssé theory and the projective Fraïssé theory are instances of the abstract theory.

 \begin{example}[Cantor space] Let $\FinS$ be the category of non-empty finite sets and surjective maps.
-These are equivalently non-empty finite discrete spaces with continuous surjections, and so $\FinS$ may be viewed as an MU-subcategory of $\MCptS$.
+These are equivalently non-empty finite discrete spaces with continuous surjections, and so $\FinS$ may be viewed as an MU-subcategory of $\MCptS$ (the category of non-empty metrizable compacta and continuous surjections).
 We will observe that $σ\FinS$ is the category of all non-empty zero-dimensional metrizable compacta and all continuous surjections.
 Clearly every limit $\tuple{X_∞, f_{*, ∞}}$ of a $\FinS$-sequence $\tuple{X_*, f_*}$ is a non-empty zero-dimensional metrizable compactum. $\tuple{\FinS, \MCptS}$ satisfies (F1): continuous surjections $g\maps X_∞ \to Y$ onto finite spaces correspond to finite clopen partitions of $X_∞$.
 As in Observation~\ref{thm:epsilon_monic}, there is $n ∈ ω$ such that the partition of $X_∞$ induced by $f_{n, ∞}$ refines the one induced by $g$, and so there is a surjection $h\maps X_n \to Y$ such that $h ∘ f_{n, ∞} = g$.
-It follows that $\tuple{\FinS, σ\FinS}$ is a free completion and that $σ\FinS ⊆ \MCptS$ is full (Proposition~\ref{thm:sigma_conditions}, Corollary~\ref{thm:compact_conditions}).
+It follows that $\tuple{\FinS, σ\FinS}$ is a free completion and that $σ\FinS ⊆ \MCptS$ is full (Proposition~\ref{thm:sigma_conditions}~(iii), Corollary~\ref{thm:compact_conditions}).
 Since clearly for every zero-dimensional metrizable compactum $X$ and $ε > 0$ there is an $ε$-map onto a finite space, $X$ is a $σ\FinS$-object as in Corollary~\ref{thm:P-like}.